mjambon/recipes/creme-brulee/README.md

 Use 60 g of 85%-cocoa chocolate (such as Signature Select brand found at Safeway) in addition to the other ingredients.
-Reduce sugar amount to 50 g or half a cup to compensate for the sugar from the chocolate.
+Reduce sugar amount to 50 g or 1/4 cup to compensate for the sugar from the chocolate.

 Melt the chocolate without burning it and incorporate it into egg yolk and sugar mix.
 Then follow the usual recipe.